eurenatolima/eurenatolima/README.md

 I am a Front-End Developer.
 My passion for programming is related to creating things and solving problems.

-My skills: HTML, CSS, JavaScript, ReactJS, React Native and NodeJS.
+My skills: HTML, CSS, JavaScript, ReactJS.